Neoteroi/BlackSheep-Docs/docs/openid-connect.md

 A concrete implementation is
 provided in `CookiesTokenStore`, storing tokens in cookies.
-It is possible to create custom implementations of the `TokensStore`, to use other mechanisms, for example to store tokens in a Redis cache.
+It is possible to create custom implementations of the `TokensStore`, to use other mechanisms, for example, to store tokens in a Redis cache.

 When a user is authenticated, and has an `access_token` (and/or a `refresh_token`), they are accessible through the `Identity`: